jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     ```javascript
     ProductIDLookup
     ```
     Also delete the **NextArrow1** control by Right clicking on it and selecting Delete.
-When finished your Gallery1 items should look like
+When finished your Gallery1 items should look like<br>
     ![PowerAppsGallery1](./img/PowerAppsGallery1.png)

 32. Now we need to update all the edit fields in the DataCard1 sections of Form1.